tingley/gscli/README.markdown

 This is a work in progress.
 I wrote it to simplify certain types of testing and to provide a framework for automating certain other types of tasks.

-The code is packaged under <code>com.globalsight.tools.gscli</code>; however, it is not part of the GlobalSight source tree and has no dependency on the GlobalSight code.

 Basics
 ------
 * To build: <code>ant</code>